torvalds/linux/Documentation/sound/hd-audio/notes.rst

 for the codec-specific implementations.
 The details about the codec-specific problems are explained in the later sections.

-If you are interested in the deep debugging of HD-audio, read the HD-audio specification at first.
+If you are interested in the deep deging of HD-audio, read the HD-audio specification at first.
 The specification is found on Intel's web page, for example: